Case Details

 What Were the Facts of This Case?

-The underlying dispute began with arbitration.
-In February 2019, Mr Anant Kumar Choudary (“Mr Choudary”) and other parties (the “Arbitration Claimants”) commenced arbitration against SBS.
-The arbitration claims were dismissed, and the arbitral tribunal ordered the Arbitration Claimants to pay SBS various sums.
-The Arbitration Claimants did not comply with the arbitral award.
-SBS then commenced enforcement proceedings to convert the award into a judgment of the Singapore court.
+In February 2019, Anant Kumar Choudary and other parties commenced arbitration proceedings against SBS Holdings, Inc. The claims were dismissed, and the arbitral tribunal ordered the claimants to pay various sums to SBS Holdings.
+When the claimants failed to comply with the arbitral award, SBS Holdings commenced enforcement proceedings in the Singapore High Court.

 What Were the Key Legal Issues?